rstyczynski/umc/README.md

 5
 ```

-Above shows that during 15 seconds of collecting data, data read on eth0 was faster than 50000 bytes/s during 5 seconds.
-Duringn other 10 seconds, eth0 was less utilized.
+Above shows that during 15 seconds of collecting data, data read on eth0 was faster than 50000 bytes/s 5 times, however it's not required that all 5 times created one stream of bursted data.
+Flag raised 5 times, just means that durign measurement 5 times threshold was reached.

 ## More complex example.
 Chaining real time conditional execution with real time conditional flag raise and clear.